2026 Fully Fitted Conservatory: Cost Breakdown (Typical 3m x 3m Build)

 Luxury Option: £30,000 – £50,000+

-Remember, these are rough estimates, and your actual costs may vary depending on your specific requirements and location.
+The cost to build a conservatory per square foot typically ranges from £850 to over £3,900 per square meter, which is approximately £80 to £335+ per square foot.
+These are rough estimates, and your actual costs may vary depending on your specific requirements and location.

 Making Your Conservatory Cost-Effective: Tips and Tricks